 “Worry is a misuse of the imagination” – Unknown.

 I shared this picture on my Instagram a while back, but now it has an even deeper meaning.
 Currently, there’s a ton of uncertainty around the novel Coronavirus (COVID-19).
 It’s unpredictable and its wreaking havoc on our lives.
+The quote “Worry is a misuse of the imagination” suggests that our minds are powerful tools, capable of envisioning positive outcomes.
+When we worry, we dwell on things that may never happen, causing unnecessary stress.
+The quote encourages us to focus our imaginative energy on constructive thinking and hope, instead of unproductive concerns.

 Amid all the chaos, I’m reminded of Matthews 6:34 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day had enough trouble.”